phan/phan/internal/CLI-HELP.md

  --language-server-min-diagnostics-delay-ms <0..1000>
   Sets a minimum delay between publishing diagnostics (i.e. Phan issues) to the language client.
   This can be increased to work around race conditions in clients processing Phan issues (e.g. if your editor/IDE shows outdated diagnostics)
-  Defaults to 0 (no delay)
+  Defaults to 0. (no delay)

  --require-config-exists
   Exit immediately with an error code if `.phan/config.php` does not exist.

  --help-annotations
-  Print details on annotations supported by Phan
+  Print details on annotations supported by Phan.
 ```